bmorcos/discord-downloader/README.md

 ## Getting Started

-This repo only has one requirement:
+Install the package.
+From the root directory:
 ```
-pip install discord
+pip install -e .
 ```

 But first you will need to create a bot and invite it to your server.
 The